EarthScope/mseedindex/README.md

 using the `CFLAGS` and `LDFLAGS` environment variables:
 * CFLAGS='-I/Library/PostgreSQL/14/include'
 * LDFLAGS='-L/Library/PostgreSQL/14/lib/'

+By default the build system will detect if necessary libraries are available for URL support and enable this capability.
+To build _without_ support for reading URLs set the variable `WIHOUTURL`.
+This can be done in a single command with make like:
+$ WITHOUTURL=1 make

 For further installation simply copy the resulting binary and man page (in the 'doc' directory) to appropriate system directories.